Advertisement

 Get tested—even if you don’t have symptoms

-Most sexually transmitted infections (STIs), including chlamydia, human papillomavirus (HPV) and herpes, have mild symptoms such as abnormal vaginal discharge or pain when urinating.
+Most sexually transmitted infections (STIs)—including chlamydia, human papillomavirus (HPV), and herpes—have mild symptoms such as abnormal vaginal discharge or pain when urinating.
 And many times, they can have no symptoms at all.
 But left undetected and untreated, STIs can potentially lead to infertility issues or even cervical cancer down the road.
-This is why it’s a good idea to talk with your provider about getting tested (which may involve a pelvic exam, blood or urine test, or tissue sample) when you’ve been with a new partner, says Newell.
+This is why it’s a good idea to talk with your HCP about getting tested when you’ve been with a new partner, says Newell.
+Testing may involve a pelvic exam, blood or urine test, or tissue sample.

 Someone using laptop